vediavictoria/Tableau_sales_dashboard/README.md

 The dashboard highlights:

--Total Sales
+- Total Sales

--Total Profit
+- Total Profit

--Total Costs
+- Total Costs

--Profit performance by state
+- Profit performance by state

--Profit distribution across stores
+- Profit distribution across stores

--Store-level profitability comparison
+- Store-level profitability comparison

-With this dashboard, users can answer questions like:

--Which states generate the highest profit?

--Are profits concentrated in a few stores or evenly distributed?

--Which stores are performing above/below average?

--How do sales, costs, and profit compare overall?
+With this dashboard, users can answer questions regarding which states generate the highest profit, are profits concentrated in a few stores or evenly distributed, which stores are performing above/below average, and how do sales, costs, and profit compare overall.

 ### Dashboard Example 1
 ![First Dashboard](First_dashboard_preview.png)